alv2017/Linux--IPTables/README.md

 a) Allow traffic for the loopback interface:

 **-A INPUT -i lo -j ACCEPT**

+In Ubuntu in order to enter IPTables rule you need to use the following command:

+$ sudo iptables -A INPUT -i lo -j ACCEPT

 Explanation: -A INPUT means that we want to place the rule at the end of the INPUT chain (i.e. incoming traffic chain); -i is interface; lo translates to loopback; -j means jump; ACCEPT means that we want to allow the traffic.